-Pappas Capital, LLC is a venture capital firm founded in 1994, based in Durham, North Carolina, with an additional office in San Diego, California.
-The firm specializes in early-stage investments within the life sciences sector, focusing on biotechnology, biopharmaceuticals, medical devices, and related fields.
-Pappas Capital primarily targets companies in preclinical stages nearing human trials or those advancing to Phase 3 studies, as well as those with products in Phase 1 or Phase 2 development.
-The firm allocates investments ranging from $0.1 million in seed funding to $6 million in later-stage transactions and often acts as a lead or co-lead investor.
-Pappas Capital concentrates its investments in North America, particularly in California and the East Coast, while also exploring opportunities in Asia.
-The firm operates through three main lines of business: Pappas Ventures, Specialized Fund Management, and Translational Medicine, fostering partnerships with research universities to advance scientific innovations.
+Pappas Capital, LLC is a venture capital firm based in Durham, North Carolina, with an additional office in San Diego, California.
+Founded in 1994, the firm specializes in investments within the life sciences sector, focusing on biotechnology, biopharmaceuticals, drug delivery, medical devices, and related fields.
+Pappas Capital primarily targets companies in various stages of development, particularly those preparing for human clinical trials or progressing through Phase 1 and Phase 2 studies.
+The firm invests across North America, particularly in California and the East Coast, including the Research Triangle area of North Carolina, while also exploring opportunities in Texas, Indiana, Montreal, and Asia.
+Investment sizes range from $0.1 million for seed deals to $6 million for later-stage transactions, with Pappas Capital often acting as a lead or co-lead investor for its portfolio companies.
+The firm also operates through Pappas Ventures, which serves as its main venture arm, alongside specialized fund management and partnerships with research universities to advance scientific discoveries.

 Series A in 2023